caiomsouza/upm/seminarios/s1-metodologia-de-la-investigacion/day04.md

 * El coste para la UPM es aprox.
 2000 a 3000 euros.
 (Ellos hasta el momento tienen descuentos)
 * 30.000 euros - USA and Europe

+UPM is the third in Spain with number of patents.<BR>

 # What is copyright